cda-tum/mqt-ion-shuttler/README.md

 This implementation is based on the following publications:

-1. D. Schoenberger, S. Hillmich, M. Brandl, and R. Wille, “Using Boolean Satisfiability for Exact Shuttling in Trapped-Ion Quantum Computers,” *ASP-DAC 2024*.
+1. D. Schoenberger, S. Hillmich, M. Brandl, and R. Wille, “Using Boolean Satisfiability for Exact Shuttling in Trapped-Ion Quantum Computers,” *ASP-DAC*, 2024.
 2. D. Schoenberger, S. Hillmich, M. Brandl, and R. Wille, “Shuttling for Scalable Trapped-Ion Quantum Computers,” *IEEE TCAD*, 2024.

 ---